 - Surya Namaskara (Sun Salutations)

-12. Ayurvedic Diet and Best Foods to Lose Belly Fat and Menopausal Weight Gain
+14. Best Foods to Lose Belly Fat and Menopausal Weight Gain

 - Fruits and vegetables are part of a well-balanced weight loss plan.
 They are lower in calories, provide essential micronutrients such as Vitamins, Minerals, and Antioxidants.